-Looking for Bethesda condos for sale?
+Looking for Bethesda for sale?
 The community’s condos and townhomes are centrally located, giving residents access to shops, restaurants, and offices.
 But once you do find a property you like, you must take steps to protect your investment.

 Here’s what you need to know about condo insurance in Bethesda and the surrounding areas.

 Is condo insurance mandatory?

 Whenever you apply for a mortgage, it’s common practice for lenders to require buyers to purchase insurance for the property.
 This will protect the lender’s interest in the property in case anything untoward happens, such as a fire or vandalism.
 Unless you own the property outright, you will be compelled to get condo insurance.

 Buyers should also be mindful of the difference between condo insurance and regular homeowners insurance.
 Condos are located within housing developments governed by a Condominium Association, similar to a Homeowners Association (HOA).

 Policies on condo insurance and ownership may differ from one development to the next.
 But in most instances, when you purchase a condo, you pay monthly condo dues that go toward a Master Insurance Policy that covers common areas and the overall physical structure of the condo building.

 This policy will protect you from liability charges stemming from third-party injuries sustained in common areas.